 A regularity race, also called time-speed-distance or TSD race, is a type of motorsport race with the object of driving each segment of a Course in a specified time at a specified average speed.
 The race is usually conducted on public roads, but sometimes includes off-road and track sections.
 Participants compete in teams composed of a driver and navigator.
 Teams usually start a regularity race at fixed intervals, creating a field that is spread along the course.

 The Targa Florio Australian Tribute 2018 will also include the Ferrari Trophy; open to Ferrari’s produced from 1977 to present day.
 The Ferrari Trophy will follow exactly the same course and take in the same stages as detailed below.

-Below was the Course and Itinerary of the 2017 Targa Florio Australian Tribute.
-Our competitors got to experience everything that Victoria had to offer, including its weather, great views, wine regions, cafes restaurants, beaches and countryside.
+Below is the Course and Itinerary of the 2018 Targa Florio Australian Tribute.
+Our competitors will get to experience everything that Victoria has to offer, including its weather, great views, wine regions, cafes restaurants, beaches and countryside.